-The objective of this course it to support the improvement of industrial processes that involve complex change through the use of discrete event simulation.
+The aim of the course is the improvement of industrial processes that involve complex changes through the use of simulation.

 After completing the course, the student shall be able to:

-2. build simulation models of a production system that applies the principles of data collection and analysis, develop accurate models and employ modeling strategies
+2. design and build a simulation model of a production system using a systems perspective and applying the principles of data collection and analysis

 40 credits in engineering/technology and at least 2 years of work experience in full-time from relevant area within industry.
 In addition, Swedish B/Swedish 3 and English A/English 6 are required.
 For courses given entirely in English exemption is made from the requirement in Swedish B/Swedish 3.

-Laboratory work (LAB1), 1 credit examines learning objective 2, marks Fail (U) or Pass (G)
+Laboratory work (LAB1), 1 credits, examines learning outcomes 2 and 3, marks Fail (U) or Pass (G)

 Suspicions of attempting to deceive in examinations (cheating) are reported to the Vice-Chancellor, in accordance with the Higher Education Ordinance, and are examined by the University’s Disciplinary Board.
 If the Disciplinary Board considers the student to be guilty of a disciplinary offence, the Board will take a decision on disciplinary action, which will be a warning or suspension.Study guide

 The course overlaps 5 credits with PPU432 Simulation of production systems and 5 credits with PPU430 Simulation of production systems.